Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Background and Related Work

 \subsection{Threat Model}

-\textbf{Attack scenarios.} We consider an attacker who aims to inject backdoors into SFL to make the victim clients predict the desired wrong output over a triggered input.
+\textbf{Attack scenarios.} We consider an attacker who aims to inject backdoors into SFL, make the final model predict the desired wrong output over a triggered input.
 The attacker has partial knowledge of the full dataset in the training stage.
 Specifically, the attacker trains a local model with a backdoor trigger function and submits poisoned local updates along with the control variate to the server for Scaffold aggregation.
-During inference, the attack manipulates predictions to produce the attacker's desired outputs when inputs from benign clients meet the trigger conditions.
+During inference, the attacker manipulates predictions to produce the attacker's desired outputs when inputs meet the trigger conditions.

 \textbf{Attack goal.} The attack goal can be summarized as follows: